Rei-Ruimin/BigTalkDemo/README.md

 # BigTalkDemo

-BigTalkDemo is a Django application that displays real-time video from the user's camera and uses [HumeAI](https://www.hume.ai/) and [Deepgram](https://deepgram.com/) to analyze facial expressions, talking speed, and filler words count.
+BigTalkDemo is a Django application that displays real-time video from the user's camera and uses [HumeAI](https://www.hume.ai/) and [Deepgram](https://deepgram.com/) to analyze facial expressions, talking speed, and filler word count.

 ## Installation